 Forests contribute to the livelihoods of 1.6 billion people worldwide.
 Forests provide a home to more than 300 million people worldwide and they sustain economic growth.
 Forests also provide homes, security and livelihoods for 60 million Indigenous peoples.
 Today people who depend on forests for their livelihoods are struggling to survive.

 But this trend is not irreversible.
 It’s not too late to transform life as we know it into a greener future where forests are at the heart of sustainable development and green economic growth.

-Conserving and expanding forests need to be recognized as a business opportunity.
-When we add it up, an investment of US$30 billion fighting deforestation and degradation could provide a return of US$2.5 trillion in new products and services.
+Conserving and expanding forests needs to be recognized as a business opportunity.
+An investment of US$30 billion fighting deforestation and degradation could provide a return of US$2.5 trillion in new products and services.

 Furthermore, targeted investments in forestry could generate up to 10 million new jobs around the world.
 Already, many leaders are glimpsing the potential for renewable energy and nature-based assets, but for transformation to happen, forests need to become a universal political priority.